 Subjectivity vs Objectivity

-Advisors open the door to more marketing opportunities when they use their websites to convert investors’ subjective selection processes in objective processes.
+Advisors open the door to more marketing opportunities when they use their websites to convert investors’ subjective selection processes into rational decisions based on objective criteria.

-A high percentage of investors use subjective processes when they select financial advisors.
-For example, they select advisors they like the best, or the advisors who:
+We all know a high percentage of investors use subjective decision-making processes when they select financial advisors.
+For example, they select the advisors they like the best or the advisors who: